Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Stokes systems with simple coefficients

 From this, we apply the local boundary $\cH^1_p$-estimate for linear parabolic equations in divergence form (cf. \cite{MR2764911}) to obtain

 Since $\Div u = g(t)$ and $g$ is independent of the $x$-variable, we have

-Then, upon using the boundary conditions \eqref{simple-bd-cond} and \eqref{bdr-vorticity}, for a.e. $t \in (-1,0)$, one can view \eqref{ui-eqn} as the following Poisson equations in divergence form with the conormal derivative condition and Dirichlet boundary condition, respectively.
+Then, upon using the boundary conditions \eqref{simple-bd-cond} and \eqref{bdr-vorticity}, for a.e. $t \in (-1,0)$, one can view \eqref{ui-eqn} as the following Poisson equations in non-divergence form with the Neumann and Dirichlet boundary condition, respectively.
 Precisely, for a.e. $t \in (-1,0)$, the function $u_i = u_i(t,\cdot)$ satisfies